This list is partially annotated, and has links to the full text.

 Does predation on avian nests increase near habitat edges?
 A review of 56 studies shows that the edge effect on nest predation is not as common as is usually assumed, although its existence is favored under certain predator regimes and in highly fragmented landscapes.

-Lahti, D. C. and A. R. Lahti.
+PDF ^Lahti, David C. & April R. Lahti.
 1999.
 The village weaver: a common bird of uncommonly great concern.
-Banjul Daily Observer, 2 October.
+Daily Observer.
+Banjul, The Gambia, 2 October.

-Lahti, D. C. 1998.
-An Appraisal of Ethical Naturalism.
+PDF Lahti, David C. An Appraisal of Ethical Naturalism.
 Ph.D.
-Dissertation, Moral Philosophy, Whitefield Institute Oxford.
+Dissertation, Moral Philosophy.
+The Whitefield Institute Oxford.
 242+viii pp.

 What is the proper way for ethical theories to access scientific information in the development and support of their claims?
 Within the philosophical category of naturalism, where ethical theories restrict themselves to principles, properties, and terms germane to science, three general forms of ethical theory can be distinguished, which I describe as logical, semantic, and synthetic.
 Logical naturalists appeal to the validity of the logical progression from premises without moral terms to conclusions with them.
 Semantic naturalists appeal to an analytical equivalence between certain nonmoral and moral expressions.
 I argue that both of these approaches have been thoroughly and effectively criticized in the twentieth century.
 Recently, naturalist ethical theorists have begun a direct appeal to synthetic facts that can be employed or referred to in scientific explanations.
 Effective critique of naturalist theories of this newer type involves examination of both the scientific and the ethical claims made.
 I describe the range of tests an ethical theorists can employ to test such theories, and apply it to one such synthetic naturalist approach to ethics as a case study: the idea that evolutionary biology explains away or undermines human morality.
 I focus in particular on the evolutionary naturalism proposed by Michael Ruse.
 Critique based on a thorough examination of both the science of evolutionary psychology/sociobiology and the moral philosophy involved in Ruse’s theory yields informative conclusions, rendering his theory implausible from both perspectives.
 In light of this case study, I develop a general strategy of philosophical and scientific assessment which has general potential for critique of naturalistic ethical theories.
 This strategy, which I call the Argument from Moral Experience, compares descriptive claims regarding the fundamental nature of morality that are presented or implied by ethical theories, with individual phenomenological reports.
 Arguments of this type can participate in an exploration of whether or not naturalistic theories provide appropriate understandings or explanations of morality.